-8.1 Written notice of the alleged violation(s) at least five business days prior to the scheduled conference, unless the respondent requests to proceed with the Disciplinary Conference at an earlier time.

-8.2 The respondent is entitled to be accompanied and assisted by an advisor.
+7.1 Written notice of the alleged violation(s), incident reports and supporting documentation will be sent to the student at least five business days prior to the scheduled conference.
+7.2 The respondent is entitled to be accompanied and assisted by an advisor.
 An advisor may be an attorney, but who sits in an advisory capacity and who addresses the Hearing Officer only upon permission of the Hearing Officer.
 Respondents who wish to have an attorney attend the Disciplinary Conference as their advisor shall notify the Hearing Officer of the attorney's name and contact information at least three business days prior to the Disciplinary Conference.
 If the respondent's advisor is an attorney, the University may have a University attorney present at the Disciplinary Conference.
-An advisor may not appear in lieu of a respondent
+An advisor may not appear in lieu of a respondent.

-8.3 The respondent has the right to have access to the case file at least three business days prior to and during the conference.
+7.3 The respondent has the right to have access to the case file at least three business days prior to and during the conference.

-8.4 If a respondent fails to appear for a scheduled Disciplinary Conference, the Hearing Officer will proceed with investigating the complaint.
+7.4 If a respondent fails to appear for a scheduled Disciplinary Conference, the Hearing Officer will proceed with investigating the allegations.

-8.5 The Hearing Officer will investigate the complaint, including but not limited to, reviewing incident reports, reviewing witness statements, and interviewing witnesses, as appropriate.
+7.5 The Hearing Officer will investigate the complaint, including but not limited to, reviewing incident reports, reviewing any witness statements, and interviewing witnesses, as appropriate.
 Before a decision is rendered, the respondent will be given an opportunity to respond to any new information obtained by the Hearing Officer during the investigation.
-If a respondent fails to appear for this meeting, the Hearing Officer will decide the case based upon the information obtained in the investigation.
+If a respondent fails to appear for this follow-up meeting to respond to new information, the Hearing Officer will decide the case based upon the information obtained in the investigation.

-8.6 The Hearing Officer will notify the respondent of the decision in writing within ten business days of the close of the investigation.
-The Hearing Officer will also make a copy of the decision available to the respondent in the Dean of Students Office
+7.6 The Hearing Officer will notify the respondent of the decision in writing within ten business days of the close of the investigation.
+The Hearing Officer will send a copy of the decision to the respondent.

-9. University Hearing Board
+8. University Hearing Board

-9.1 The University Hearing Board shall be composed of seven students appointed by the Student Government Association, five faculty members appointed by the Faculty Senate, and five staff members appointed by the University Staff Association.
-9.2 There will be at least seven alternate members: at least three student alternates appointed by the Student Government Association, at least two faculty alternates appointed by the Faculty Senate, and at least two staff alternates appointed by the University Staff Association.
+8.1 The University Hearing Board shall be composed of seven students appointed by the Student Government Association, seven students appointed by the Residence Hall Association, five faculty members appointed by the Faculty Senate, and five staff members appointed by the University Staff Association.

+8.2 There will be at least ten alternate members: at least three student alternates appointed by the Student Government Association, at least three student alternates appointed by the Residence Hall Association, at least two faculty alternates appointed by the Faculty Senate, and at least two staff alternates appointed by the University Staff Association.

-9.3 A quorum shall consist of seven persons, three shall be students, two shall be faculty, and two shall be staff.
+8.3 A quorum shall consist of five persons, at least three of which shall be students and one shall be faculty or staff.
 If a quorum is not met and at least three people are present with one being a student, the respondent may request that the hearing proceed with those members present.

-9.4 The Chair must be selected from the members present at a scheduled hearing.
-The person selected by the Board to serve as Chair shall serve for the duration of the scheduled hearing.
+8.4 The Chair must be selected from the student members present at a scheduled hearing.
+The student selected by the Board to serve as Chair shall serve for the duration of the scheduled hearing.

-9.5 All members of the board must be in good standing with the University.
+8.5 All members of the board must be in good standing with the University.

-9.6 The Associate Dean of Students may remove a Board member for justifiable cause.
+8.6 The Associate Dean of Students may remove a Board member for justifiable cause.
 A Board member may appeal their removal to the Dean of Students.

-9.7 If a Board member resigns, cannot serve, or is removed from office, the Associate Dean of Students will select one of the alternates to fill the vacancy.
+8.7 If a Board member resigns, cannot serve, or is removed from office, the Associate Dean of Students, Director of Student Housing will select one of the alternates to fill the vacancy.

-10. Hearing Procedures
+9. Hearing Procedures

-The following procedural guidelines shall be applicable in disciplinary hearings:
+The following procedural guidelines shall be applicable in disciplinary hearings of the University Hearing Board.